RyzhkovIlya/RyzhkovIlya/README.md

-# Hi there 👋 I'm Ilya Ryzhkov and I'm Data Scientist/Data Analyst
+# Hi there 👋 I'm Ilia Ryzhkov and I'm Data Scientist/Data Analyst
 ## About me
 I am a qualified and professional data science since 2021 in data analytics and сonstruction of predictive ML models.
 Strong creative and analytical skills.
 Team player with an eye for detail.
 I am actively engaged in building up practice in various projects and hackathons.
 I developprofessional skills, I read technical literature.